DinVision/QuickLaunch/README.md

 <b>Updates in new verisons</b>
 Jan 27, 2025:
 Version 1.0.55.0: Added support for grouping shortcuts in the Toolbar by creating sub-folders.
-Version 1.0.54.0: updates: Display icons without shortcut arrow, added options in "ini" file to show Toolbar Border, change Shortcut Text Color.
+Version 1.0.54.0: Display icons without shortcut arrow, added options in "ini" file to show Toolbar Border, change Shortcut Text Color.

 <b>Group Shortcuts</b>
 Create sub-folders to display shortcuts in separate groups as shown in example below.